shawnrushefsky/collie/README.md

 ## Deploying

 Collie must be run as a Lambda behind an API Gateway.
-You should grab `collie.zip` from the [lastest release](https://github.com/shawnrushefsky/collie/releases/latest), and deploy that as your lambda code.
-Do not attempt to deploy the raw source code from this repo, as it is ~60MB instead of the 182KB of the compressed and minified artifact.
+You should grab `collie-api.zip` and `collie-indexer.zip` from the [lastest release](https://github.com/shawnrushefsky/collie/releases/latest), and deploy that as your lambda code.
+Do not attempt to deploy the raw source code from this repo, as it is ~60MB instead of the <300KB of the compressed and minified artifact.

 You can easily deploy the entire stack with [terraform.](https://github.com/shawnrushefsky/collie-stack)